diantonioandrea/webCrawler/README.md

 ### Summary

-webCrawler, a Python utility to create submaps of the internet
+webCrawler, a utility with CLI written in Python to create submaps of the internet starting from a single website